Anantapuramu mandal

-Anantapuramu mandal is one of the 31 mandals in Anantapur district of the Indian state of Andhra Pradesh.
-It is administered under Anantapuramu revenue division and its headquarters are located at Anantapur.
-The mandal is bounded by Kudair, Garladinne, Singanamala, Atmakur, Raptadu, Bukkarayasamudram and Bathalapalle mandals.
+Anantapuramu mandal was a former mandal in Anantapur district of the Indian state of Andhra Pradesh.
+It was administered under Anantapuramu revenue division and its headquarters were located at Anantapur.
+The mandal was bounded by Kudair, Garladinne, Singanamala, Atmakur, Raptadu, Bukkarayasamudram and Bathalapalle mandals.
+It was divided into Anantapur Urban mandal and Anantapur Rural mandal on 8 May 2023.

 Towns and villages

 As of 2011 census, the mandal has 21 settlements.
 It includes, 16 villages and 4 census towns and 1 municipal corporation: